 Republics put enormous responsibility on its members.
 Despite the risks, the ultimate guarantor of safety is the people’s authority to refashion the law.2 In recent generations, the law, both fundamental and statutory, has indeed been refashioned, but in large part not by the sovereign people or their agents.
 American law isn’t so much the output of Congress, but is instead the product of courts and the executive branch.
 In time, the will of the American people was largely cut off from the law.

 Thanks to lawmaking by non-representatives, and as feared by Adams, the republic is in jeopardy.
 In response, some quietly advocate violence while others blame the people for not sending better men and women to corrupt institutions.

-Since, in the eyes of Article V opponents, you are not virtuous enough to reform your government, they defend the status quo, a system whose corruption invites civil disorders and eventual anarchy.
+Since, in the eyes of Article V opponents, we are not virtuous enough to reform our government, they defend the status quo, a system whose corruption invites civil disorders and eventual anarchy.
 To deny an Article V COS to the sovereign people is to deny self-government itself.
-Rather than sentence posterity to the fate of other failed republics, implement the Framers’ gift, the law of Article V. Is a favorable outcome guaranteed?
-Of course not, and neither is an unfavorable outcome certain either.
+Rather than sentence posterity to the fate of other failed republics, we must implement the Framers’ gift, the law of Article V. Is a favorable outcome guaranteed?
+Of course not, and neither is an unfavorable outcome.
 But since love of country is natural, and no people ever knowingly sold themselves into slavery, reason informs us of either a beneficial outcome or no recommended changes at all from an Article V COS.

 1. Hoffer, P. C. (1998).
 Law and People in Colonial America.
 Baltimore: The Johns Hopkins University Press.
 152-153.